-In the context of unconstrained optimization problems, we say that a differentiable function $f_t$ satisfies the Polyak-Lojasiewicz (PL) condition [24] if the following condition holds for some parameter $\mu > 0$ :
+In the context of unconstrained optimization problems, a differentiable function f_t satisfies the Polyak-Łojasiewicz (PL) condition [28] if the following condition holds for some parameter $\mu > 0$:

 If a function satisfies the PL condition and the magnitude of its gradient is small at some x, then the function value at x will be close to the global minimum.
-This is the reason why the PL condition is also referred to as the gradient domination condition [25].
-For a general (unconstrained) nonconvex optimization problem, first-order methods such as gradient descent may not converge to a global minimizer.
-However, if a function $f_t$ satisfies the Polyak-Lojasiewicz condition, then every stationary point is a global minimizer.
-Moreover, PL is one of the most general conditions under which gradient descent offers linear convergence to a global minimizer [23].
-Note that, in general, functions satisfying the PL condition may not have a unique global minima.
+This is the reason why the PL condition is also referred to as the gradient domination condition [29].
+For a general (unconstrained) nonconvex optimization problem, first-order methods such as gradient